qbic-pipelines/spatial-lattice/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

+- `macsima2mc/`
+  - `<experiment>/`
-- `mcstaging/`
+    - `<rack>_<well>_<roi>/`
-  - `well-rack-roi-exp/`
+      - `<acquisition_group>/`
         - `markers.csv`: Marker table with channel names, exposure times and background information.
-    - `raw/`: Directory containing the staged raw `*.ome.tif` files.
+        - `raw/`: Directory containing the staged raw `*.ome.tiff` files.

 </details>

 [macsima2mc](https://github.com/SchapiroLabor/macsima2mc) is a staging module for MCMICRO that transforms MACSima data sets so they can be registered with ASHLAR.
-It converts the raw MACSima tiles into the MCMICRO directory structure, generating a `markers.csv` table and the raw `*.ome.tif` files used by the downstream steps.
+It converts the raw MACSima tiles into the MCMICRO directory structure, generating a `markers.csv` table and the raw `*.ome.tiff` files used by the downstream steps.
+Each acquisition group is named after its position and exposure, for example `rack-01-well-C01-roi-001-exp-1`.

 ### ASHLAR